Taiwo99/Taiwo99/README.md

 - 👋 Hi, I’m @Taiwo99
 - 👀 I’m interested in UI/UX designer
 - 🌱 I’m currently learning with zuri
-- 💞️ I’m looking to collaborate on .ux designer
+- 💞️ I’m looking to collaborate on frontend developer
 - 📫 How to reach me ... taiwolateefat99@gmail.com

 <!---